Site Settings

 Coilcraft Transformer Models

 Coilcraft has not published SPICE models for transformers, however, we are happy to support our customers in model-development and simulation efforts.
-To facilitate calculations of transformer core and winding loss, we have developed calculation spreadsheets that are available upon request.

 Contact us to discuss your specific transformer simulation and loss calculation requirements.